Moonbeam (band)

 Moonbeam is a Russian electronic music project, founded in 2003 by brothers Vitaly and Pavel Khvaleev.

-They describe their music style as a mixture of trance, progressive house, atmospheric techno and deep minimal.
+They describe their music style as a mixture of trance, progressive house, atmospheric techno, and deep minimal.
 In 2010, Moonbeam was listed in DJ Magazine's Top 100 DJs at position number 42, becoming the third Russian musician in history to make the list.

 In 2016, Vitaly and Pavel announced the closure of the project.
 After 3 years off downtime, in 2019 Vitaly Khvaleev launched Moonbeam.

 Biography

 Vitaly (born September 17, 1979) and Pavel (born May 27, 1984) Hvaleev were born in the city of Naberezhnye Chelny, Tatarstan, Russia.
-Pavel's mother is Armenian.
 In 1996, Vitaly graduated from one of the local schools and enrolled in Nizhny Novgorod State Pedagogical University's geography department, and then continued his studies in graduate school, earning a degree in human psychophysiology.
 Pavel, after graduating from high school, attended Kazan State Technical University.
 In 1999, Vitaly moved to Nizhny Novgorod, where he began working as a DJ at Pechora, a local nightclub.
 Pavel moved to the same city five years later.

 Early work

-As students, Pavel and Vitaly began to create tracks, remixes and arrangements using all sorts of samples, and with the availability of computers pursued this more intensely.
+As students, Pavel and Vitaly began to create tracks, remixes, and arrangements using all sorts of samples, and with the availability of computers pursued this more intensely.
 While working under the pseudonym "Black & Cap", they wrote several tracks, including a mix of the song "Flow" with Anastasia Sorokina.
-After a few successful experiments, in 1997 the project changed its name to "Exaltation" and began work with guitarist Sergey Fedotov.
-Working together in the studio, the team also performed at small parties in Naberezhnye Chelny, Russia.
-In 2002 a local newspaper published an article about the project, where the brothers spoke about their work and shared their plans for the future, including performances in nearby towns.
+In 1997, the project changed its name to "Exaltation" and began work with guitarist Sergey Fedotov.